LumosO11y/ObservabilityOnboarding/learning/DevOps/CI-CD/ArgoCD/Questions.md

 4. **RBAC**: How do you map an OIDC group (like a GitHub Team) to a specific "Admin" or "ReadOnly" role within an ArgoCD Project?

 ## Troubleshooting and Observability
+1. **Log Analysis**: If an application is stuck in a ``Progressing`` state indefinitely, which ArgoCD component's logs should you check first?

+2. **Custom Health** Checks: By default, ArgoCD might not know if a custom CRD is "Healthy."
+How do you write a Lua script to define health for a custom resource?

+3. **The "Regex" Paradox**: If you are using Prometheus to monitor ArgoCD, which metric would you alert on to find applications that have been ``OutOfSync`` for more than 2 hours?

+4. **Diffing Logic**: How does ArgoCD handle "IgnoreDifferences"?
+Give a real-world example where you would want ArgoCD to ignore a specific field in a Live object (e.g., HPA replica counts).